 His academic works reveal a profound knowledge of Tibetan culture, continually nurtured by his steadfast determination to keep the extraordinary cultural patrimony of Tibet alive and functioning.
 After teaching Yantra Yoga in Naples for several years, in the middle of the seventies, Chögyal Namkhai Norbu started to give Dzogchen teachings which encountered a growing interest first in Italy and then throughout the West.

 In 1981 he founded the first centre of the Dzogchen community in Arcidosso in Tuscany and gave it the name Merigar.
 Over the years thousands of people have become members of the Dzogchen Community all over the world.
-Centres have been created in the United States, in various parts of Europe, in Latin America, in Russia and in Australia.
+Centres have been created in the United States, in various parts of Europe, in Latin America, in Russia, in Australia and in China.

 In 1988 Chögyal Namkhai Norbu founded ASIA (Associazione per la Solidarieta Internazionale in Asia), a non-governmental organization that is mainly active in meeting the educational and medical needs of the Tibetan population.

 In 1989 Chögyal Namkhai Norbu founded the Shang Shung Institute which has the task of safeguarding Tibetan culture by promoting and spreading knowledge of it.